Jean Raspail: Life and career

 Born on 5 July 1925 in Chemillé-sur-Dême, Indre-et-Loire, Raspail was the son of factory manager Octave Raspail and Marguerite Chaix.
 He attended private Catholic school at Saint-Jean de Passy in Paris, the Institution Sainte-Marie d'Antony and the École des Roches in Verneuil-sur-Avre.

 During the first twenty years of his career Raspail traveled the world.
 He led a Tierra del Fuego–Alaska car trek in 1950–52 and, in 1954, a French research expedition to the land of the Incas.
-In 1981, his novel Moi, Antoine de Tounens, roi de Patagonie (I, Antoine of Tounens, King of Patagonia) won the Grand Prix du Roman (award for a novel) of the Académie française.
+In 1981, his novel Moi, Antoine de Tounens, roi de Patagonie (I, Antoine of Tounens, King of Patagonia) won the Grand Prix du Roman (award for a novel) of the Académie Française.

 His traditional Catholicism serves as an inspiration for many of his works, in which the utopias of communism and liberalism are shown to fail, and a Catholic monarchy is restored.
 In his 1990 novel Sire a French king is crowned in Reims in February 1999, the 18-year-old Philippe Pharamond de Bourbon, a direct descendant of the last French kings.

-In his best known work, The Camp of the Saints (1973), Raspail predicts the collapse of Western civilization from an overwhelming "tidal wave" of Third World immigration.
+In his best known work, The Camp of the Saints (1973), Raspail depicts the collapse of Western civilization from an overwhelming "tidal wave" of Third World immigration.
 The "hordes" of the world rise and, in the words of playwright Ian Allen, "destroy the white race."
 The book has been translated into English, German, Spanish, Italian, Afrikaans, Czech, Dutch, Polish, Hungarian and Portuguese, and as of 2006 it had sold over 500,000 copies.
 After The Camp of the Saints Raspail wrote other novels, including North, Sire, and The Fisher's Ring.
 Raspail reiterated these views in a co-written 1985 article ("Will France Still Be French in 2015?") for Le Figaro magazine, where he stated "the proportion of France's non-European immigrant population will grow to endanger the survival of traditional French culture, values and identity".

 Raspail was a candidate for the French Academy in 2000, for which he received the most votes, yet did not obtain the majority required for election to the vacant seat of Jean Guitton.

 An article by Raspail for Le Figaro on 17 June 2004, entitled "The Fatherland Betrayed by the Republic", in which he criticized the French immigration policy, was sued by International League against Racism and Anti-Semitism on the grounds of "incitement to racial hatred", but the action was turned down by the court on 28 October.

-In 1970, the Académie française awarded Raspail its Jean Walter Prize for the whole of his work.
+In 1970, the Académie Française awarded Raspail its Jean Walter Prize for the whole of his work.
 In 2007 he was awarded the Grande Médaille d’Or des Explorations et Voyages de Découverte by the Société de géographie of France for the whole of his work.

 Personal life

-He lived in Neuilly-sur-Seine, near Paris.
-He died in the Henri-Dunant Hospital on 13 June 2020, aged 94.
+Raspail lived in Neuilly-sur-Seine, a Parisian suburb.
+He died in the Henry-Dunant Hospital in Paris on 13 June 2020, aged 94.
+His funeral was held in the Church of Saint-Roch.